Food and Feeding

 - Call your physician if you suspect you see thrush.
 You or your baby may need medication.

-If your nipples are sore at the end of a nursing period, have an experienced breastfeeding counselor (public health nurse, or nutritionist, La Leche League member, midwife, etc.) check to see that your baby is properly positioned at your breast and is “latching on” correctly (getting mouth and tongue in proper position for sucking).
+If your nipples are sore at the end of a nursing period, have an experienced breastfeeding counselor (board certified lactation consultant, public health nurse, or nutritionist, La Leche League leader, midwife, etc.) check to see that your baby is properly positioned at your breast and is “latching on” correctly (getting mouth and tongue in proper position for sucking).

 - Increase the number of feedings per day; but cut down on nursing time.

 - Change baby’s position at each feeding.
 (Think of “round the clock” changes of position.)

 - Start nursing session on the less sore side.
 Once your nipple is no longer sore, alternate the breast you start with.